hrntsm/Tunny-docs/docs/components/input.md

 This input is optional.

-The ConstructFishAttribute component allows you to set an Attribute for each trial of optimization.
+The Construct Fish Attribute component allows you to set an Attribute for each trial of optimization.
-ZUI is supported, so you can increase the number of inputs to any number and set Attribute.
+"ZUI" is supported, so you can increase the number of inputs to any number and set Attribute.

-The nickname of the ConstructFishAttribute component input is stored paired with the value entered as the name of that Attribute.
+The nickname of the Construct Fish Attribute component input is stored paired with the value entered as the name of that Attribute.

 The Geometry input has a special meaning;
 what is entered here will be displayed as a Geometry when the results are sorted in the FishMarket component described below.
+`Curve`, `Surface`, `Mesh`, `Brep`, and `SubD` are supported, but inputs other than Mesh are not recommended due to the large size of the resulting file.

-Constraint inputs are also special inputs.**(new in v0.5.0)** The values entered here are the constraints in the optimization.
+The Constraint inputs are also special inputs.
+The values entered here are the constraints in the optimization.
-When this value is less than 0, the constraint is considered satisfied.
+When this value is less than 0, the trial is feasible.
-Constraint conditions are supported by TPE, GP and NSGAII.
+Constraint conditions are supported by `TPE`, `GP` and `NSGAII`.

 <img width="60%" alt="image" src="https://user-images.githubusercontent.com/23289252/188254609-3c8432ba-3f1c-45f4-bd2a-9e3f08271c2b.png">